 Providing infrastructure and training to advance social science worldwide, The University of Michigan’s Survey Research Center (SRC) is an established world leader in the design, collection and analysis of social science data.
 In 2013, building upon more than 65 years of international work, SRC launched the International Unit (SRC IU), bringing together substantive, operational, technical, and methodological expertise to help build social research capacity worldwide.

 The map above indicates countries where the SRC IU has been involved in one or more stages of the survey lifecycle process, including but not limited to activities such as project design, sampling, and data collection.
-In addition, the SRC IU has been involved in other activities such as the establishment of quality metrics and production of quality assessments, as noted in the Featured Projects section of this page.
+In addition, the SRC IU has been involved in other activities such as the establishment of quality metrics and production of quality assessments, as noted on the SRC International Unit Projects page.

 Tools for All Phases of Data Collection and Dissemination